nodegui/nodegui/web/docs/guides/using-native-node-modules.md

+---
+sidebar_label: Native Node Modules
-# Using Native Node Modules
+title: Using native Node Modules
+---

 Native Node modules are supported by NodeGui, but since NodeGui is very likely to use a different V8 version from the Node binary installed on your